Skip to main content

 Email Dr Marios Samdanis Senior Lecturer in Strategy Entrepreneurship and International Management

 Dr Marios Samdanis is a Senior Lecturer in Strategy, Entrepreneurship and International Management.
 Prior to joining Brunel, he was a Lecturer in Digital Creativity and New Media Management at Birkbeck College, University of London, and a Lecturer in Art Business at Sotheby’s Institute of Art, London.
 He has a PhD in Management from Kent Business School, University of Kent, and a Master degree in Innovation Management and Technology Policy from Birkbeck College.
-His research has been published in journals such as International Journal of Management Reviews, Journal of Business Research, European Management Review, Information and Organization and International Journal of Human-Computer Studies.
+His research has been published in journals such as International Journal of Management Reviews, International Business Review, Journal of Business Research, European Management Review, Information and Organization and International Journal of Human-Computer Studies.
 He is active reviewer for a wide range of journals in the areas of innovation and entrepreneurship.
 Dr Samdanis’s research interests focus on innovation and entrepreneurship in the creative industries, and in particular in contemporary visual arts, architecture and design drawing mainly on organisational theory.
 He is also interested in studying leadership, creativity and diversity in the domains of technology and culture.
-Innovation in art, design and technology Leadership and diversity management New institutionalism and sociomateriality Technology, cultural and social entrepreneurship MG5621 Creativity, Entrepreneurship and Innovation (Module Leader) MG5622 Digital Creativity and New Media Management (Module Leader) MG2607 Creativity, Innovation and Leadership (Module Leader) Consultation and Feedback Sessions: Wednesdays and Fridays 1-2pm
+Innovation in art, design and technology Leadership and diversity management New institutionalism and sociomateriality Technology, cultural and social entrepreneurship MG5621 Creativity, Entrepreneurship and Innovation (Module Leader) MG2607 Creativity, Innovation and Leadership (Module Leader) Consultation and Feedback Sessions: Wednesdays and Fridays 1-2pm

 Dr Didem Taser-Erdogan Dr Didem Taser-Erdogan